xieyuheng/inner/note/category-theory/category-theory-for-programmers.md

 A function is pure if you can memorize it and turning it into a lookup table.

-The basic building blocks of programming are types and functions they form a category.
+The basic building blocks of programming are types and functions, and they form a category.

 Take example properties from set theory and limit the language to arrow equations